 FMM 2010 FASHION PROMOTIONS AND VISUAL MERCHANDISING (3 credits)

-Various components of a manufacturer's or retailer's promotional techniques, including visual merchandising, are studied.
-In addition, forms of advertising and special events are studied to evaluate their applications to various situations.
+Studies various components of a manufacturer’s or retailer’s promotional techniques, including visual merchandising.
+In addition, explores forms of advertising and special events to evaluate their applications to various situations.

 Prerequisite: FMM 1010